 A sales territory is a group of customers that's managed by an individual salesperson.
 Laying these areas out on a map, usually geographically, is called sales territory mapping.
 This is a great start, but there are several factors you should take into consideration to ensure you’re creating fair and balanced territories.

 Territories aren't something you can set and forget.
 Your market will continually change, whether it's new competition, winning big new accounts or a shift in demographics.
 How quickly these things happen will depend on your industry, so it will take some time to pinpoint how often you should be reviewing your sales territory map.
 Carrying out these regular reviews and adjusting your territories for maximum efficiency is called sales territory management.

-As organizations advance in their sales territory mapping, many start to consider the value of accounts and historical revenue in each area.
-We’ll take a look at these options, as well as other things you should consider in your planning.
+As organizations advance in their territory maps, many start to consider the value of accounts and historical revenue in each area.
+We'll take a look at these options, as well as other things you should consider in your planning.